danielarmengolaltayo/me/internet-collective-portrait.md

 Technology and society cannot be understood separately.
 They both constantly influence each other, co-evolving together as a whole.

-As John M. Culkin said when presenting Marshall McLuhan's ideas, "we shape our tools and thereafter our tools shape us".
+As John M. Culkin said when presenting Marshall McLuhan's ideas, "we shape our tools and thereafter our tools shape us" [^1].

-—

-"We shape our tools and thereafter our tools shape us."
+[^1]: "We shape our tools and thereafter our tools shape us."
 Quote by John M. Culkin, presenting the ideas of Marshall McLuhan. https://quoteinvestigator.com/2016/06/26/shape/